hyprnz/induxion-testing/src/partBRefactoring/step2/README.md

 ### Advanced:
 Try encapsulating the remaining logic into another class that makes a PlannedStart.
 Write some tests to clarify your understanding of how it works before you refactor.

+If you skip this step you can go to Step 3 and use the code there to continue.